Visual comet hunter from "Land of the Rising Sun"

 I knew the saying since my mid teens, but I thought I would never understand the real meaning even if I grow up.
 After my first comet discovery, however, I see the implication.
 If a comet hunter is aggressive in searching for many years without discovery, he or she would be discouraged to quit hunting.
 The comet hunter should not search for a new comet intentionally, but should enjoy stargazing itself to keep searching.

 The date and time of the last visual comet discovery is approaching, perhaps it´s already over.
 At present you are the last visual comet discoverer.
 Do you mind that there will be another “record holder” of it or you prefer to confirm it by your next discovery?

 I hope someone discovers a new comet visually.
 As I mentioned in the video that was recorded on 2nd October 2015, there were some comets that were discoverable visually in 2015.
-One of the reasons that they were spotted not by a visual hunter but by SWAN was the decrease in the number of visual comet hunters.
+One of the reasons, that they were spotted not by a visual hunter but by SWAN instrument on SOHO spacecraft, was the decrease in the number of visual comet hunters.
 I think the chance of visual discovery is on the rise.